Jason2Brownlee/FastGeneticAlgorithm/README.md

 Version 05  | 0.787      | 0.685x       | 6.193x

-* Speedup (c) is the speedup factor of the python version over the ANSI c version.
+* Speedup (c) is the speedup factor of the python version over the ANSI-C version.
 * Speedup (v01) is the speedup factor of the Python version over version 01 Python version.
 * A speedup factor below 1 means the implementation is slower, above means it's faster.